 An AWD version of the Escape Trend uses the more powerful of the petrol engines or the turbocharged diesel.

-The Titanium also brings you as standard the features of the Hands-Free Pack – smart-key entry and a hands-free tailgate.
-The Technology Pack remains an extra-cost option, however.
+The Titanium also brings you as standard the features of the Hands-Free Pack with smart-key entry and a hands-free tailgate that's an extra cost option in the Trend and ST-Line.

 Choosing any Escape Trend, ST-Line or Titanium also brings you the option of spending about $800 more to add a Technology Pack, which brings driver-assistance and crash-avoidance features on top of the standard autonomous emergency braking.
 They comprise active cruise control, lane-keeping assistance, blind-spot alert, rear cross-traffic alert, auto-dipping headlights and a tyre pressure monitor.
 (For more on Escape safety systems, please open the Safety section below.)